-In connection with its private exchange offer completed in February 2017, the Company entered into a Support Agreement (the "Support Agreement") with certain holders of the Company's 8.0% payment-in-kind toggle notes due 2019/2024 (the "8% PIK Notes"), including Toshiba and BWX Technologies, Inc., an affiliate of B&W (collectively, the "Support Parties").
+In connection with the Company's private exchange offer completed in February 2017, the Company entered into a Support Agreement (the "Support Agreement") with certain holders of the Company's 8.0% payment-in-kind toggle notes due 2019/2024 (the "8% PIK Notes"), including Toshiba and BWX Technologies, Inc., an affiliate of B&W (collectively, the "Support Parties").
 Under the Support Agreement, the Support Parties requested that the Company consider appointing Mr. Subin to the Board.
-The CN&G Committee reviewed the qualifications of Mr. Subin prior to his appointment to the Board.
+The CN&G Committee reviewed the qualifications of Mr. Subin prior to his appointment to the Board and in connection with his nomination this year.